What Is Azomite And How To Use It In Gardening

 What Color is Azomite?

 Azomite is a mineral product composed of minerals and trace elements.
-It is typically a light brown or tan color and has a granular or powdery texture.
-Azomite can also sometimes have a reddish or orange tint, depending on the specific minerals and trace elements that it contains.
+It is typically light brown or tan in color and has a granular or powdery texture.
+Depending on the specific minerals and trace elements it contains, azomite can also sometimes have a reddish or orange tint.

 Generally, the color of Azomite is not important.
-The trace elements and minerals are what benefit plants.
+Trace elements and minerals benefit plants.

 What is The pH of Azomite?